celine-sze/2015-06-25-jhu-git/src/README.md

 His house lies in the village though
 He will not see me stopping here
 To watch his woods fill up with snow

+My little horse must think it queer
+To stop without a farmhouse near
+Between the woods and frozen lake
+The darkest evening of the year.